Unit 2 Exam: Part 1 (40 points)

 - THE ESSAY SHOULD BE ATLEAST 400 WORDS

-- THE INSTRUCTIONS ARE GIVEN BELOW, PLEASE READ IT CAREFULLY.a year ago
+- THE INSTRUCTIONS ARE GIVEN BELOW, PLEASE READ IT CAREFULLY.2 years ago